Mlaiel/iacherie/docs/CODING_STANDARDS.md

 ---

 This completes the comprehensive coding standards documentation.
-The document provides detailed guidelines for Python development, API design, database modeling, and more, all specifically tailored for the Ainflue platform.
+The document provides detailed guidelines for Python development, API design, database modeling, and more, all specifically tailored for the IA Chérie platform.